-- The student's attitudes or values are incompatible with the practice of professional social work such as a strong prejudice. - The student's conduct while in practicum endangers clients, the agency, university or other students or themselves such as unsafe practice. - The student commits a serious violation of the National Association of Social Workers Code of Ethics (whether or not the student is an NASW member) or a violation of the HPU social work performance standards. - The student is consistently unable to form productive relationships with clients, field instructor and/or other students

-• The student's personal problems (e.g. relationship, substance abuse, mental health issues) are so serious or recent as to preclude effective work in the practicum.
+- The student's attitudes or values are incompatible with the practice of professional social work such as a strong prejudice. - The student's conduct while in practicum endangers clients, the agency, university or other students or themselves such as unsafe practice. - The student commits a serious violation of the National Association of Social Workers (NASW) Code of Ethics (regardless of whether the student is an NASW member or not) or a violation of the HPU social work performance standards. - The student is consistently unable to form productive relationships with clients, field instructor and/or other students. - The student's personal problems (e.g., relationships, substance abuse, mental health issues) are so serious or recent as to preclude effective work in the practicum.